remipch/radio_colette/README.md

 Volume control is on external speakers.

-Button state is read by Raspberry Pi GPIO.
+Button state is read by Raspberry Pi GPIO2 input.

 USB power is switched off when the button is off.